-Not all stem cells are equally efficient for use in regenerative medicineJanuary 9th, 2013 in Medical research /
+Not all stem cells are equally efficient for use in regenerative medicineJanuary 9, 2013 in Medicine & Health / Medical research

 Scientists at the University of Granada and Alcalá de Henares University have found out that not all isolated stem cells are equally valid in regenerative medicine and tissue engineering.
 In a paper recently published in the prestigious journal Tissue Engineering the researchers report that, contrary to what was thought, only a specific group of cord blood stem cells (CB-SC) maintained in culture are useful for therapeutic purposes.